m15-ai/TrooperAI/README.md

 - Configurable device names (mic and speaker)
 - Arcade style lighted button for visual feedback and control.
 The large LED provides feedback (listening / speaking / thinking) and a push button to start or stop sessions as an alternative to gesture detection mode.
 - Detection and elimination of false low-energy utterances
-- System can be triggered via gesture detection (camera + MediaPipe Hands model)
+- System can be triggered via push button or gesture detection (camera + MediaPipe Hands model)

 ## Performance